 Finding love in the age of Tinder is no easy feat.
 Instead of phone calls, there’s the cryptic text message; instead of maturely calling it quits, there’s ghosting (or worse, breaking up via Snapchat); and instead of blind dates, there is a veritable sea of dating apps to navigate.
 Are you busy and ambitious?
 Do you read your horoscope every morning?
 Can you craft a perfect playlist?
 There’s a dating app for you!
 Unfortunately, finding the right dating app isn’t so easy (as if finding a perfect match weren’t hard enough).

 How can you tell which app is better suited to all your needs—and worth the time and energy that first dates require?
 We gave our best shot at answering these questions and hope you'll take consider getting second opinions on your profile photo as research shows friends often know better (at least in this area).
 The stories will make you laugh, make you cry, and perhaps inspire your own search for love.
 Want to know if our editors found what they were looking for?
 Read their quest to find—if not love—the best free dating apps, and pick one out for yourself.

-The Nuts and Bolts: It’s easy to use and has a simple interface, but you do have to pay to go back to a previous swipe, which is lame.
+The Nuts and Bolts: It’s easy to use and has a simple interface.
 This app is the pioneer of swiping, which in its own right gives it a five out of five.
 That being said, Tinder is overrated: There are the ads, the inability to swipe backward, and almost too many people on it.
 Everyone uses it now, so the pool of potential partners isn’t the best, and the user experience is now a pay-to-play kind of experience.